GabeItchy/Schooliosis/Science/Genetics/26042022 Structure of DNA.md

 - DNA has two very important properties:
 - DNA can make copies of itself: the two strands unwind, separate and each strand can be copied to make a new molecule
 - DNA carries information: the order in which the bases are arranged codes for specific proteins.

+# 2.2 Check your Learning

+**4. Describe the part of the nucleotide that varies.
+Identify the part the remains constant.**

+The Bases of the nucleotide changes however the sugar and the phosphate remains constant.

+**5. Identify the nucleotide that forms a hydrogen bond with adenine**

+The base that is T is form a hydrogen bond with adenine

+**6. Identify the complementary DNA sequence to GTTAGCCAGT**

+CAATCGGTCA

+**7. David recorded the following answer as the complementary DNA sequence for question 6: TGACCGATTG

+**a Explain why David's answer is incorrect.**
+	David's answer is wrong because David put in the incorrect complementary DNA sequence **b Identify where has gone wrong.**
+	XXOXOOXOXX